 www.goldengate.org

-There’s no question, the Golden Gate Bridge will be on your list of things to see.
+There’s no question the Golden Gate Bridge will be on your list of things to see.
 After all, it’s a must-see attraction and among the world’s most famous bridges.
-However, do you want to see it up close or from a distance?
-In case you want to see it up close you have a couple of options.
+However, do you want to see it up close or far away?
+If you’re going to see it up close, you have several options.
 For one, you can drive there and hope you find a place to park.
-For another option, you can take a bus to the Bridge’s parking lot.
-That’s not to mention renting a bike or take a tour bus.
-On the other hand, if you find these options too difficult, you can still see the Golden Gate.
-In fact, you have several great viewing spots, like Fisherman’s Wharf.
+Another option is to take a bus to the bridge’s parking lot.
+That’s not to mention renting a bike or taking a tour bus.
+On the other hand, if you find these options too tricky, you can still see the Golden Gate.
+You have several great viewing spots, like Fisherman’s Wharf.

 Japanese Tea Garden